 All undergraduate College of Science majors and graduate students in Chemistry, Computer Science and Physics must see a major advisor prior to registering every semester.

 AARS Advising Hold

-Are you an undergraduate listed as Undeclared?
+Are you an undergraduate listed as Undeclared or Undeclared Pre-Nursing?

-You may be required to see an advisor in Academic Advising and Retention Services prior to registering for the next semester.
+You may be required to see an advisor in Academic Advising and Retention Services (AARS) prior to registering every semester.